react-simple/react-simple-state/README.md

 	- **callback functions** to decide dynamically by comparing old vs new states
 	- **selectors** to compare old vs new values
 - Update filters can be specified during subscription in the **useGlobalState()** hook for example or during state updates by calling **setState()** returned by the **useGlobalState()** hook or using plain functions like **setGlobalState()** or **initGlobalState()**.
-- Calling directly the **globalStateUpdateSubscribedComponents()** function is the shortest way to update subscribed components.
+- Calling directly the **updateGlobalStateSubscribedComponents()** function is the shortest way to update subscribed components.
 - Root state and subscriptions are stored in **REACT_SIMPLE_STATE.ROOT_STATE** and can be easily replaced.
 - All functions can be injected by setting a custom implementation under **REACT_SIMPLE_STATE.ID**.
 - Hooks don't contain any logic, all features are implemented in plain JavaScript functions.
 Hooks are just wrappers using their internal state to update their parent components and can access React contexts which features are not available for plain functions.